james-burke-dev/job_recommender/README.md

-# job_recommender
+# Job Recommender
-Recommends suitable jobs based on skills in your resume
+Parses jobs from a variety of sources and recommends jobs based on skills in your resume using natural language processing